Emmanuel-Melon/mahakama/README.md

 ## Features

 ### For Everyone
-- 🧠 **Plain Language Answers** - Get clear explanations of laws without legal jargon
+- 🧠 **Plain Language Answers** - Get clear explanations of laws without legal jargon, with the ability to view the exact legal text
-- 🔍 **Everyday Language Search** - Ask about real situations:
+- 🔍 **Everyday Language Search** - Ask about real situations and get answers that reference specific laws:
   - "What can I do if my landlord won't return my deposit?"
+(References: Landlord and Tenant Act, 2022)
   - "What are my rights if I'm injured at work?"
+(References: Labor Act, 2017)
   - "How do I report a business that scammed me?"
+(References: Consumer Protection Act, 2021)

-- 📚 **Comprehensive Legal Database** - Direct access to:
+- 📚 **Verified Legal Database** - Direct access to the complete, unaltered legal documents:
-  - National Constitution
+  - National Constitution (Latest Amendment: 2023)
+  - Criminal Code Act (2022 Edition)
+  - Civil Procedure Act (2021)
-  - Criminal and Civil Codes
+  - Landlord and Tenant Act (2022)
-  - Labor and Employment Laws
+  - Labor Act (2017, Amended 2023)
-  - Property and Tenancy Laws
+  - All laws include versioning and amendment history

-  - Consumer Protection Regulations
+- 🔍 **Source Verification** - Every AI answer includes:
+  - Direct links to the relevant legal sections
+  - Version information for each cited law
+  - Option to view the full legal text in context

-- 📱 **Mobile-First Design** - Get legal help when and where you need it
+- 📱 **Mobile-First Design** - Access legal help and reference materials anywhere, anytime

 ### When You Need a Lawyer
 - ⚖️ **Vetted Legal Professionals** - Connect with experienced lawyers when needed